Update a token

 |

-The app ID.
-It can be found in the app properties.
-To open them, go to Yandex OAuth and select the app name.
+Application ID.
+Available in the app properties.
+To open properties, go to Yandex OAuth and click the app name.
 The secret key and app ID can also be passed in the |

 |